aau-claaudia/ailab-docs/docs/system-overview/software.md

 - **Resource Management:** Tracking and managing compute resources, ensuring optimal utilization.
 - **Queue Management:** Organizing jobs into queues, prioritizing and executing them based on policies and resource availability.

-In AI-LAB, Slurm is responsible for managing the allocation and scheduling of compute resources, ensuring that user jobs are executed efficiently and fairly.
+On AI-LAB, Slurm is responsible for managing the allocation and scheduling of compute resources, ensuring that user jobs are executed efficiently and fairly.

 <hr>